cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

     currentConnection = provableStore.get(connectionPath(identifier))
     abortTransactionUnless(currentConnection.state == OPEN || currentConnection.state == UPGRADE_INIT)

-    if currentConnection.state == UPGRADE_INIT {
-        // if there is a crossing hello, ie an UpgradeInit has been called on both connectionEnds,
-        // then we must ensure that the proposedUpgrade by the counterparty is the same as the currentConnection
-        // except for the connection state (upgrade connection will be in UPGRADE_TRY and current connection will be in UPGRADE_INIT)
-        // if the proposed upgrades on either side are incompatible, then we will restore the connection and cancel the upgrade. currentConnection.state = UPGRADE_TRY
-        restoreConnectionUnless(currentConnection.IsEqual(proposedUpgradeConnection))
-    } else {
-        // this is first message in upgrade handshake on this chain so we must store original connection in restore path
-        // in case we need to restore connection later. privateStore.set(restorePath(identifier), currentConnection)
-    }

     // abort transaction if an unmodifiable field is modified
     // upgraded connection state must be in `UPGRADE_TRY`
     // NOTE: Any added fields are by default modifiable.